slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Specific knowledge is often highly technical or creative.
 It cannot be outsourced or automated.
 Embrace accountability, and take business risks under your own name.
 Society will reward you with responsibility, equity, and leverage.
 The most accountable people have singular, public, and risky brands: Oprah, Trump, Kanye, Elon.

-Money is a tool. it can serve as a force multiplier to help you live the life of your dreams, enjoy wild adventures, and create a lasting legacy.

 You cannot save your way to wealth.

 nearly free stuff: books, friends, sleep, stopping bad habits, ideas, gratefulness, experiences, laugh, notice, questions.

-money is merely an arbitrary store of value.
-It is not value itself.
-Money is not the cause of wealth in one’s life.
+- Money is not the cause of wealth in one’s life.
 It is the effect.
-Money is inherently neutral.
-It’s merely a vessel for the exchange of experience between two people.
-You make your money by creating experiences for others.

-Money is a touchy subject.
-That’s because most of us, to a certain degree, associate a lot of our self-worth and identity to our job and how much money we make.
-It is, quite literally, a market valuation of our skills and competence as a person, and therefore we all get a little bit testy and scooch around uncomfortably in our chairs whenever money is brought up.
-But money is merely an arbitrary store of value.
-It is not value itself.
-There are many stores of value in life.
-Time is a form of value.
-Knowledge is a form of value.
-Happiness and other positive emotions are a form of value.
-Money is often just the vehicle of interchanging these various forms of value with one another.
-Money is not the cause of wealth in one’s life.
-It is the effect.
 Similarly, when people assume that money is the cause of their problems, they are actually mistaken.
 Money is usually the most noticeable effect of their problems.

-Money is inherently neutral.
+- Money is inherently neutral.
 It’s merely a vessel for the exchange of experience between two people.
 You make your money by creating experiences for others.
-You then give your money to others to receive experiences in return.

-Because money is an exchange of experiences, money often results in experience cycles: we give up one (negative) experience to earn money that then purchases the opposite (positive) experience.
-Once the money runs out, we’re forced back to the negative experience and the cycle starts again.

-True wealth occurs when the way we spend our money is not simply compensating for how we earn it.
-Wealth occurs when the way we earn money and the way we spend money are aligned with one another — when our money is earned through a positive experience and spent on other positive experiences. -- mm
+- Money is a touchy subject.
+That’s because most of us, to a certain degree, associate a lot of our self-worth and identity to our job and how much money we make.
+It is, quite literally, a market valuation of our skills and competence as a person.

+> *'Rich people think big.
+Poor people think small.' -- T. Harv Eker*

+> *'You spend the first 20 years of being rich accumulating all of this stuff.
+And then you’ll spend the next 20 years trying to get out of one thing after another to simplify your life.' -- Peter Mallouk*
 -->